TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Our Proposed Design

 When initializing the $BS$ in step (2), we start with the $b'[i][j]$ with $i = 0$ or $j = 0$ (i.e., on the top-left edge), where $b'[\cdot][\cdot]$ are the unit blocks: if $b'[i][j]$ is empty, we will set $BS[i][j]$ to 0 otherwise 1.
 For the remaining unit blocks, if it is empty, $BS[i][j]$ will be 0; otherwise, $BS[i][j]$ will be set to 1 plus the minimum value among its three neighboring blocks (i.e., upper block, left block, and upper-left block).
 In other words, we have $BS[i][j] = 1 + \min(BS[i][j-1], BS[i-1][j], BS[i-1][j-1])$ for the 2D case.
 For example, $BS_1[2][1]$ is 2 because all its upper-left neighbors are 1 (as shown in Figure~\ref{fig:opst-e}).
 However, both $BS_1[1][1]$ and $BS_2[1][2]$ can only reach 1 because one of their neighbors is set to 0, having no chance to form a sub-block with the size of 2.

-Moreover, as mentioned in step (3), we need to update $BS$ after each extraction.
+Then, for step 3, we perform extraction based on the BS.
+For instance, as illustrated in Figure~\ref{fig:opst-e}, according to $BS_1[2][1]$, we extract a 2-by-2 sub-block, $B_0$, with its bottom right corner at $BS_1[2][1]$.
+Moreover, as mentioned in step (4), we need to update $BS$ after each extraction.
 Specifically, for each sub-block we extract, we have to set its corresponding values in $BS$ to zeros.
 For instance, as shown in Figure~\ref{fig:opst-e}, after we extract a 2-by-2 sub-block $B_0$ at $BS_1[2][1]$, we need to set $BS_2[1][0]$, $BS_2[1][1]$, $BS_2[2][0]$, and $BS_2[2][1]$ to zeros.
 In addition, we also need to recalculate a part of $BS$ (line 17 in Algorithm~\ref{alg:opst}) because the extraction could influence other $BS$ values.
 For example, we need to recalculate $BS_2[1][2]$ (marked in bold orange) after extracting $B_0$.
 Note that this update is a partial update as the $BS$ values to be updated will be bounded by \textit{maxSide} which is the dimension size of the largest cube in the dataset (line 7).

 Similar to NaST, in decompression, we will put the sub-blocks back to reconstruct the data based on the saved coordinates.
 Note that after our optimization, each sub-block size will be relatively large (e.g., $96^3$ vs the original data size of $512^3$), the overhead of saving the coordinates of all the sub-blocks will be negligible (e.g., 0.1\%).